PierrickCh/Nifty/README.md

 ## Inference

-All experiments with hyperparameters are replicable in the notebook Experiments.ipynb.
+All experiments with hyperparameters are replicable in the notebook experiments.ipynb.
 The notebook saves the results in ./results/

 For reproductibility, seeded inference are provided in reproductible_inference.ipynb, allowing to reproduce figures and tables in the article.